ymzhou94/pyOrigin/README.md

-This function is used to plot an Origin-like style in Python with Matplotlib
+This function replicates Origin-style plots in Python using Matplotlib.